 Ecclesiastical insures more than 45,000 charities and not-for-profit organisations in the UK and for a number of years the specialist insurer has lobbied the government with the Charity Finance Group (CFG) to call for charities to be exempt from paying IPT.

 With insurance an unavoidable cost for charities, either because they are legally required to, or because they are acting responsibly by putting adequate protection in place for their activities and assets, the additional cost of IPT puts a strain on already stretched budgets.

-With government support packages not expected to continue indefinitely, the fate of the charity sector looks bleak with potentially the worst still yet to come for charities already making redundancies as a result of financial pressure.
+With many charities having used reserves to navigate the pandemic, the fate of the charity sector looks bleak with potentially the worst still yet to come for charities already making redundancies as a result of financial pressure.

 Richard Sagar, acting head of policy at Charity Finance Group, said: “Spending on Insurance Premium Tax has substantially increased for charities in recent years, which has meant they have less money to spend on delivering charitable objectives and helping beneficiaries.